jonstoler/undoc/README.md

 ```

 By listing elements in reverse scope order, you can avoid needing to use the back operator entirely.

+### includes
+Lines that start with a bang (`!`) are includes.
+Includes allow you to import external undoc files into your current file.

+File paths are written using slashes (`/`) regardless of your OS's directory separator.
+This makes undoc 100% portable.
+File paths are relative to the file that imports them.

+Undoc treats imported files the same way it would if the file's contents were used instead of the import statement.
+The scope persists through file imports, so be careful.
+This also means the same file can be imported more than once.

 ## Elements